ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dl>

 <dt><code>-c, --cluster <em>CLUSTER</em></code></dt>
-<dd>The name or ID of the cluster for which you want to resize worker pools.
-This value is required.</dd>
+<dd>Required: The name or ID of the cluster for which you want to resize worker pools.</dd>
 <dt><code>--worker-pool <em>WORKER_POOL</em></code></dt>
-<dd>The name of the worker node pool that you want to update.
-This value is required.</dd>
+<dd>Required: The name of the worker node pool that you want to update.</dd>

 <dt><code>--size-per-zone <em>WORKERS_PER_ZONE</em></code></dt>
 <dd>The number of workers that you want to have in each zone.
 This value is required, and must be 1 or greater.
 For more information, see [What is the smallest size cluster that I can make?](/docs/openshift?topic=openshift-faqs#smallest_cluster).</dd>

 <dt><code>-q</code></dt>
-<dd>Do not show the message of the day or update reminders.
-This value is optional.</dd>
+<dd>Optional: Do not show the message of the day or update reminders.</dd>

 </dl>